-Microsoft Excel is a very capable data analysis tool already, but with the ability to automate repetitive tasks with macros by writing simple code in (VBA), it’s that much more powerful.
-However, used incorrectly, VBA can cause a lot of problems.
+Microsoft Excel is already a capable data analysis tool, but with the ability to automate repetitive tasks with macros by writing simple code in Visual Basic for Applications (VBA) it’s that much more powerful.
+Used incorrectly, however, VBA can cause problems.

-Even if you’re not a programmer, VBA offers simple functions that allow you to add some really impressive functionality to your spreadsheets, so don’t leave just yet!
+Even if you’re not a programmer, VBA offers simple functions that allow you to add impressive functionality to your spreadsheets.

-If you haven’t programmed in VBA in Excel before, enabling the Developer tools to do so is actually pretty easy.
+If you haven’t programmed in VBA in Excel before you’ll need to enable the Developer tools in your Excel program.
+The good news is, enabling the Developer tools is actually pretty easy.
 Just go to File > Options and then Customize Ribbon.
-Just move the Developer command group from the left pane over to the right.
+Just move the Developer tab from the left pane over to the right.

-Make sure the checkbox is enabled, and now the Developer tab will appear in your Excel menu.
+Make sure the checkbox has this tab enabled, and now the Developer tab will appear in your Excel menu.

-The easiest way to get into the code editor window at this point is just to click on the View Code button under Controls in the Developer menu.
+The easiest way to get into the code editor window from here is just to click on the View Code button under Controls in the Developer menu.

 1. Horrible Variable Names

-Throughout my couple of decades of code writing, I came across many schools of thought when it comes to variable naming conventions and learned a few things the hard way.
-Here are the fast tips for creating variable names:
+Throughout my decades of code writing, I have come across many schools of thought when it comes to variable naming conventions and learned a few rules the hard way.
+Here are some fast tips for creating variable names: